Prostitution in Scotland

 Prostitution in Scotland has been similar to that in England under the State of Union, but since devolution, the new Scottish Parliament has pursued its own policies.

 In Scotland, prostitution itself (the exchange of sexual services for money) is legal, but associated activities (such as public solicitation, operating a brothel, or other forms of pimping) are criminal offences.

 Tolerance

 In 1982, the Civic Government (Scotland) Act 1982 came into force.
 This prohibited soliciting, but also gave local councils the power to license places of entertainment.
-Edinburgh Council issued licenses to Massage parlours and saunas, effectively allowing brothels.

-The council came under pressure not to renew the licences in 2012, but renewed the licences.
+Edinburgh Council issued licenses to massage parlours and saunas, effectively allowing brothels.
+The council came under pressure not to renew the licences in 2012, but subsequently did renew them.